dapphub/dapple/README.md

     pip install virtualenvwrapper
     mkvirtualenv dapple

+If the `mkvirtualenv` command doesn't work, you might need to add [virtualenvwrapper](https://bitbucket.org/dhellmann/virtualenvwrapper) to your path.
+In OS X this can be accomplished with:

+    echo "source /usr/local/bin/virtualenvwrapper.sh" >> ~/.zshrc

 This will create a Python virtual environment called `dapple` and drop you into it.
 To leave the virtual environment, type `deactivate`.
 To return to it, type `workon dapple`.

 The following step is not optional: